cmiao7-illinois/water/_posts/2023-04-19-thread-management.md

   - clmiao
 ---

-1. Create a thread
+1. Create a thread;
-2. RAII for exceptions
+2. RAII for exceptions;
-3. daemon threads
+3. daemon threads;
-4. Reference of Arguments
+4. Reference of Arguments;
-5. Divide and Merge
+5. Divide and Merge.

 ## Create a thread